 Your Indmar Marine Engine is cooled by pumping water from the body of water that the engine is being operated in through the heat exchanger.
 Freezing temperatures will severely damage the cooling system components and exhaust system components.
-Contact your dealer or refer to "Storage and Winter Lay-Up" on page 8-1 for draining instructions.
+Contact your dealer or refer to Section 8, Storage and Winter Lay-Up for draining instructions.